Psychophysical Research

 In the library

-This bibliographic listing formally delimits the Psychophysical Researches as a discrete section of Jung's Collected Works, identifying its three component studies and their experimental instruments.
+This bibliographic listing formally constitutes the Psychophysical Researches as a discrete section of Jung’s Collected Works, specifying its collaborative, instrument-based investigations across normal and psychiatric populations.

 Jung, C. G., Collected Works Volume 3: The Psychogenesis of Mental Disease, 1907thesis